MinAungThu/TrashTrack/README.md

 ## Future Developments (Things to Improve)

-- **Better Accuracy:** The model isn’t perfect yet.
-Training it with more data could improve accuracy.
+- **Better Accuracy:** The model needs to be trained with more data to achieve better accuracy
-- **More Object Classes:** Right now, it only detects garbage.
-We could add more classes like recycling, plastic, paper, etc.
-- **Deployment:** We could make this available online so more people can use it.
-- **Mobile Version:** It would be awesome to have a version that works on smartphones!
+- **Robust Development and Deployment:** This prototype is only built with minimal flask and javascript without even utilizing database functions.

 ---